mkrul/pet-registry/documentation.md

 ## Component Updates
 - BreedSearch component updated to properly handle required and disabled states
 - Fixed type safety issues with breed selection handling
+- Added hideLabel prop to BreedSearch component for flexible label display
+- Standardized BreedSearch input height to match other form controls

 ## New Learnings
 - Always ensure component props are properly typed and defaulted
 - Use proper type assertions for synthetic events when working with Material-UI components
+- Use optional props with sensible defaults for component customization
+- Maintain backwards compatibility when adding new display options
+- Ensure consistent form control heights across all input types including Autocomplete
+- Use MUI's size="small" prop consistently for form inputs